dustinpfister/blog_posts/_posts/canvas-layer.md

 ## 1 - canvas layer basic example

 So the basic idea of canvas layers is that you just have a collection of canvas elements.
-A canvas element that is created and added to a container element first will have a lower z index value then canvas elements added after. anything that should have a lower z index value such as a background can be drawn to a canvas that is behind another canvas the draws something that updates on every frame tick.
-In some situations this can help to improves frame rate, as it allows for a situation in which what is being updated is only that what changes.
+A canvas element that is created and added to a container element first will have a lower z index value then canvas elements added after using the document.appenbdChild method unless something is done to change that.

+Anything that should have a lower z index value, such as a background can be drawn to a canvas that is behind another canvas that draws something that updates on every frame tick in the foreground.
+In some situations this can help to improve frame rate a little, by taking what is updated only once at the start of a game and drawing it just once in a separate canvas.

 ```html
 <html>